PureVPN vs Ivacy VPN Comparison 2020

 When it comes to unblocking content, PureVPN and Ivacy are both equal in the amount of content they can unblock for users.

 Since both services offer users access to multiple servers spread across hundreds of countries, users will be able to access any geo-restricted content with ease.
+In addition to that, you can watch BBC iPlayer with PureVPN that is only available to UK residents only.

 This is perhaps where PureVPN has the edge over Ivacy because of their servers.
 With 2000+ servers compared to Ivacy’s 1000+, PureVPN can provide a greater range of access.